raunakkapoor/hugo-amplify-website/content/post/2021-10-14-USA-Oregon-trip.md

 **Tip**: There are very few parking spots available right by Multnomah Falls (If you are reaching there using google maps/GPS), you won't find a spot available even midday on weekdays.
 Instead, park in the larger lot by the highway exit and take the walking trail to the falls.
 {{< /alert >}}

 [comment]: <> ({{< image classes="center margin top" src="https://live.staticflickr.com/65535/51601104759_b67f1ef799_o.jpg" thumbnail="https://live.staticflickr.com/65535/51601104759_b67f1ef799_o.jpg" >}})
 {{< image classes="fancybox fig-100" src="https://live.staticflickr.com/65535/51601104759_b67f1ef799_o.jpg" thumbnail="https://live.staticflickr.com/65535/51601104759_b67f1ef799_o.jpg" >}}

+Next stop [Tamanawas Falls trail](https://www.alltrails.com/trail/us/oregon/tamanawas-falls-trail), our intial plan was to pack the lunch and eat at the end of the 4 mile hike tail with gorgeous views of Tamanawas falls waterfall but we had to skip it as we spent good amount of time at Multnomah Falls.
+If you get chance, you should include it in your itinerary.

+After that we head over to [Trillium lake](https://www.fs.usda.gov/recarea/mthood/recarea/?recid=53634), we drive pretty much to the lake and the hiked around the lake which was around 1-1.5 miles.
+We were able to capture very beautiful views of Mount Hood and the lake there.

+{{< image classes="fancybox fig-100" src="https://live.staticflickr.com/65535/51599767757_288a390e37_o.jpg" thumbnail="https://live.staticflickr.com/65535/51599767757_288a390e37_o.jpg" >}}